 - an order granting probation is made suspending the imposition of sentence.

-However, the Board has a number of ways of finding out about concealed convictions.
+If you fail to report, the Board still has a number of ways of finding out about concealed convictions.
 For example, court clerks must send the Dental Board copies of convictions and other criminal information.6

-The Board also has an in-house Enforcement Unit staffed by sworn law enforcement officers who investigate complaints.
-They could discover a concealed conviction in the course of an investigation.
+The Board also has an in-house Enforcement Unit staffed by sworn law enforcement officers investigating complaints.
+During an investigation, they could discover a concealed conviction.

 Criminal convictions that are “substantially related” to the